 Your choice may depend primarily on the composition of your guest list and the duration of your ceremony (and reception,if you decide to combine promises and party in one location).
 If several of your guests are elderly and would have trouble negotiating a wide or very soft beach, choose a location with hard-packed sand or boardwalks.
-If you plan to linger longer, choose a beach with restroom facilities reasonably
+If you plan to linger longer, choose a beach with restroom facilities reasonably close by.

 The splendid beach at Andrew Molera State Park, for instance, is a four-mile round-trip hike from the parking lot, while the sands of Garrapata State Park are reached via fairly steep trails from small parking areas on Highway One.
 The privacy of these locations is best enjoyed by couples — and a few guests — who are ardent hikers.